高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 単純ではありません。5花には重なり型もあり、7花には重なり型と角の変形型があります。今回の観測例の8花は、角の裂開による形成と解釈されています。

-No. Five-branched crystals can include overlap types, and seven-branched crystals include both overlap and angle-deformation types.
-In the observed eight-branched example, the interpretation is angle splitting rather than overlap.
+No. Five-branched crystals can include overlap types, and seven-branched crystals include both overlap types and corner-deformation types.
+In the observed eight-branched example discussed here, the interpretation is formation by corner splitting.

-このWebページは、以下の2つの論文の内容を高校生向けに再構成したものです。 This web page reorganizes the content of the two attached PDFs for high school readers.
+このWebページは、以下の2つの論文の内容を高校生向けに再構成したものです。 This web page reorganizes the content of the following two papers for high school readers.

-c軸方向の見せ方、組み合わせ六花、2重の六花、3層結晶、そして授業実践の結果が書かれた論文です。 Supports the page's explanation of c-axis visualization, combined and double six-branched crystals, three-layer crystals, and classroom practice.
+c軸方向の見せ方、組み合わせ六花、2重の六花、3層結晶、そして授業実践の結果が書かれた論文です。 This paper discusses how to present the c-axis direction, combined six-branched crystals, double six-branched crystals, three-layer crystals, and the results of classroom practice.

-5花、7花、8花、3角の6花などについて、重なり型と裂開型の違いを含む新しい形態解釈を与えています。 Provides new morphological interpretations of five-, seven-, eight-, and triangular six-branched crystals, including the distinction between overlap and splitting types.
+5花、7花、8花、3角の6花などについて、重なり型と裂開型の違いを含む新しい形態解釈を与えています。 This paper presents new morphological interpretations of five-, seven-, eight-, and triangular six-branched crystals, including the distinction between overlap types and splitting types.